FLucena/cohere-aichat/README.md

 ### Deploy Your Own

 1. Fork this repository
+2. Create a new app on [Streamlit Cloud](https://share.streamlit.io)
-2. Connect your forked repository
+3. Connect your forked repository
-3. Deploy!
+4. Deploy!

 ## Development